-Specific requirements in English: Students are required to complete four years of English.
-Required classes include English I, English II, English IV/AP English/KCC Comp I & II/Western World Lit.
-The following class order is recommended in order to enroll in Advanced Placement English as a senior: Advanced English I/II, English III, Western World Literature, KCC Comp I, and Advanced Placement English.
-Classes which are starred (\) are recommended for college bound students.
+Students are required to complete four years of English.
+Required classes include English I, English II, and English III.
+Students can choose from the following options for the fourth year of English: English IV, AP English, KCC Comp I & II, and Western World Lit.
+The following class order is recommended in order to enroll in Advanced Placement English as a senior: English I in 8th grade, English III, English III, Western World Literature, KCC Comp I, and Advanced Placement English.